nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Editing a lesson

-Editing some fields in the lesson saved in contHACKS.

 1. Prerequisites: The lesson must exist in contHACKS and could be access via a valid index.